 The Great Ocean Road is without question one of the best day trips from Melbourne you can do.
 This 243 km stretch of road has some incredible sights.

-The Twelve Apostles are the mani attraction on the road.
+The Twelve Apostles are the main attraction on the road.
 They are a collection of towering stacks that have been left behind after millions of years of erosion.
 They’re a stunning sight and worth the drive alone to see!
+Once you’re there, you’ll realise why it’s one of the best places to visit in Victoria.

 You can visit the Grotto, which is a sinkhole geological formation.
 I thought it was better than the Apostles as you can step foot inside it and appreciate its beauty.
 You also have London Bridge and a few beaches that you can relax on too.